Dash-Industry-Forum/DASH-IF-IOP/DASH-IF-IOP.bs.md

 In practice, clients will also require some time to download and process an MPD update - a service SHOULD NOT assume perfect update timing.
 Conversely, a client SHOULD NOT assume that it can get all updates in time (it may already be attempting to buffer some [=media segments=] that were removed by an MPD update).

-In addition to signaling that clients are expected to poll for regular MPD updates, a service MAY publish in-band events to schedule MPD updates at moments of its choosing.
+In addition to signaling that clients are expected to poll for regular MPD updates, a service MAY publish [[#timing-mpd-updates-inband|in-band events to schedule MPD updates]] at moments of its choosing.

 #### Adding content to the MPD #### {#timing-mpd-updates-add-content}